nlara6156/CPE487/README.md

 - Added score counter

 ### Difficulties
+- Determing how to implement the game
+	- We were unsure what logic to use to create the game.
+	- We originally just created a bunch of if else statements, but this did not work.
+	- After some messing around with the program, we ultimately decided that the FSM was the most logical approach for the process we were trying to implement.
 - Creating the FSM
 	- The FSM took the most time to implement.
 It required lots of testing and going back and forth between processes to ensure that everything ran smoothly.
 - The clock conversion process